 Metabolomics in Kidney Transplantation

-For instance, metabolomics has identified elevated levels of several metabolites in the blood, such as trimethylamine-N-oxide (TMAO), allantoin, inosine, and hypoxanthine, which significantly correlate with the degree of renal ischemia/reperfusion injury.
+For instance, metabolomics has identified elevated levels of several metabolites in the blood, such as trimethylamine-N-oxide (TMAO), allantoin, inosine, and hypoxanthine, which significantly correlated with the degree of renal ischemia/reperfusion injury.

 Metabolomics in Liver Transplantation